Overview

 Published at the dawn of the Victorian era, a period marked by rapid industrialization and social upheaval, Oliver Twist resonated with readers for its vivid characters, gripping plot, and social commentary.
 The novel has since become a classic of English literature and has been adapted into numerous films, stage plays, and other media, including a 1948 film directed by David Lean and a 1968 Academy Award Best Picture winning musical version called Oliver! that was directed by Carol Reed.

-Explore the full plot summary, an in-depth character analysis of the character of Oliver Twist, and explanations of important quotes from Oliver Twist.
+Read the full book summary, an in-depth character analysis of the character of Oliver Twist, and explanations of important quotes from Oliver Twist.

 Upgrade to PLUS and get instant access to all the study tools